treasure-data/td-logger-java/README.md

 **Replace ${logger.version} with the current version of Treasure Data Logger for Java.**
 **The current version is 0.1.3.**

+## Configuration

+This logging library provides a variety of configuration options as Java System properties.
+These options can be specified on the comamnd-line or using a properties file and loading it in the system properties at runtime.

+    Properties props = System.getProperties();
+    props.load(Main.class.getClassLoader().getResourceAsStream("treasure-data.properties"));

+The current list of supported properties and their significance follows.

+### Direct vs Indirect Upload

+To select indirect upload through td-agent, please set the `td.logger.agentmode` property to 'true'.
+For direct upload please set the property to 'false'.

+The default value is `true`.

+Also note that if the `TREASURE_DATA_API_KEY` environment variable is set, `td.logger.agentmode = false` will be set by default.

+Generally speaking if you want to directly upload event logs from your application, you should set your own values to the following properties:

+    td.logger.agentmode=false
+    td.logger.api.key=<your API key>

+On the other hand if you want to upload data via td-agent, you should declare the following properties:

+    td.logger.agentmode=true
+    td.logger.agent.host=<your td-agent host>
+    td.logger.agent.port=<your td-agent port>

+### Agent's Host and Port

+These two propertie set the location and port the Treasure Agent can be reached by: `td.logger.agent.host` and `td.logger.agent.port`.

+Their default value is `localhost` and `24224` respectively.

+### Agent's Tag Prefix

+Treasure Agent marks the logging events using a 'tag', which is formed by a series of alphanumeric strings separated by a period character: e.g. 'string1.string2.string3'.
+Events created this logger are tagged with the database and table name the events are expected to be imported to.
+On the receiving end, the Treasure Agent, the database and table name will be used to determine the final database and table destination in the Treasure Data Cloud.

+The `td.logger.agent.tag` properties provides the ability to set a fixed prefix for the tag that will be automatically added to all events logged by the library.
+For example, if events are destined to the 'mydb' database, and 'mytable' table within it, setting the `td.logger.agent.tag` property to `mycomp` will cause the tag to become `mycomp.mydb.mytable` as opposed to the default `td.mydb.mytable`.
+This is very important as the tag matching on the Treasure Agent side will need to be `mycomp.*.*` as opposed to the standard `td.*.*`.

+The default value is `td`.

+### Agent's Connection Timeout

+The connection timeout can be set with the `td.logger.agent.timeout` property.
+The value is in seconds.

+The default value is `3000` seconds.

+### Agent's Buffer Capacity

+The agent's maximum buffering capacity can be set using the `td.logger.agent.buffercapacity` property.
+The value is in bytes.

+The default value is `1048576` bytes (1 MB).

+### Direct Upload's API Key

+In order for the logger to be able to authenticate with your account in the Treasure Data Cloud, the REST APIs require an API key.
+The key can be provided by the `td.logger.api.key` property.

+This property does not have a default value.

+Alternatively the API key can be provided via the `TREASURE_DATA_API_KEY` environment variable.
+The environment variable takes precedene over the `td.logger.api.key` property.

+### REST APIs Server Host and Port

+The Treasure Data REST APIs Server host and port can be specified using the `td.logger.api.server.host` and `td.logger.api.server.port` properties.

+Their default values are `api.treasuredata.com` and `80` respectively.

+### Auto Create

+Both in case of Direct or Indirect Upload the system is able to create the destination table and/or database should they not already exist.
+This capability is disabled by default but can be enabled by setting the `td.logger.create.table.auto` to `true`.

+Please note that depending on the permissions associated with the API key in use (either the one provided for direct upload or the one configured for the td-agent) databases may not be allowed to be created.
+Please see this [Access control documentation](http://docs.treasuredata.com/articles/access-control) page for more information.

 ## Quickstart

 ### Small example with Treasure Data Logger